hajimes/mmh3/docs/benchmark.md

     for more details on the following settings:
     - Stop `irqbalance`.
     - Set `/proc/irq/default_smp_affinity` to `3` (CPU 0 and 1), where
-      the benrchmarking processes are pinned to CPU 2 and 3.
+      the benchmarking processes are pinned to CPU 2 and 3.
     - Set `/proc/sys/kernel/perf_event_max_sample_rate` to `1`.
     - `/proc/sys/kernel/randomize_va_space` = 2 (default)